County moves Lewisburg voting Ward 3 back to Larison Hall on Bucknell campus

 For the primary election and general and “future elections.”
 Richards seconded the motion.
 It passed unanimously

-Richards thanked Lewisburg Downtown Partnership Executive Director Ellen Rudy for their willingness to be accommodating with the county.
+Richards thanked Lewisburg Downtown Partnership Executive Director Ellen Ruby for their willingness to be accommodating with the county.

 Voters will be notified in writing where the new voting location is.
 Katherman said possibilities for a change in location could be pandemic-related or due to other unforeseen circumstances like a special election.